PeterYuLi1204/CPSC-210-Calorie-Tracker/README.md

 ---
 ## Phase 4: Task 3
+Both my Diary and DailyLog classes are essentially a list of objects with a few additional related fields, such as a date.
+Currently, when a for each loop is used, instead of iterating over Diary or DailyLog directly, the program is using a getter method to retrieve the ArrayList field from the object and then iterating over that.
+However, this clearly causes potential issues such as the private list potentially being modified without using the proper setters.
+Excess functionality is not being hidden from the user, defeating the purpose of the field being private and enabling users to improperly rely on accessing the field itself.

-The one major thing I would have refactored in my code would have been to make both the Diary and DailyLog classes implement Iterable.
-They are both essentially lists of objects that required a few additional fields, and it would've made my for each loops in the ui classes easier to implement.
-This would have made the design more professional and in accordance to the principles we learned in the Design module.
+Therefore, the one major thing I would have refactored in my code would have been to make both the Diary and DailyLog classes implement Iterable as it would have made my for each loop implementations in the ui class simpler and in accordance with CPSC 210 design principles.
+After refactoring, both classes would override the iterator method and instead, return the iterator of their respective private ArrayList fields.
+Then, the for each loops in the ui class would be able to iterate directly over Diary and DailyLog.
+Using this implementation wouldn't allow users of the classes to improperly access or modify the private list fields, fixing the identified issues.